the-events-calendar/event-tickets/src/Tickets/Flexible_Tickets/_docs/wp-cli.md

-# Flexible Tickets integration and support for WP CLI
+# Flexible Tickets for Event Tickets - WP CLI support

 The feature integrates with existing [WP CLI][1] commands to provide support for the new custom tables.